juand-r/EMNLP-2020/README.md

 ### Selections from EMNLP 2020

 This contains a selection of papers from  EMNLP 2020.
-Some papers are missing -- mainly papers on the following topics: Emotion Recognition/Detection, Aspect-Based Sentiment Analysis, Task-oriented/goal-oriented dialogue, Morphology, Word Segmentation, Spelling Correction.
+Some papers are missing -- mainly papers on the following topics: Emotion Recognition/Detection, Aspect-Based Sentiment Analysis, Task-oriented/goal-oriented dialogue, Morphology, Word Segmentation, Spelling Correction, Speech.

 **Schedule:** https://2020.emnlp.org/schedule